josephmontes/VAA/README.md

 #### NOTES
-- Not as many quintessential power threats as I was expecting after seeing the first list, but it definitely feels like there is a power-skew to the hitters on this list
+- It is not as strong as the other list, but it feels like there is a power-skew to the batters on this list:
+  - Mike Trout, Nathaniel Lowe, Austin Riley, Paul Goldschmidt, Pete Alonso, Joey Gallo, Miguel Sano, Nelson Cruz, Ryan Mountcastle, Brandon Lowe, Bryce Harper, Willson Contreras, Rafael Devers, Randy Arozarena, Brandon Belt, Ryan McMahon, Gary Sanchez
-  - I found that the overall wOBA (not just on 4-Seam Fastballs) for this group of hitters is higher (0.347) than the first group of hitters (0.344), supporting the notion that these hitters may have more power-type of bats
+- I found that the overall wOBA (not just on 4-Seam Fastballs) for this group of hitters is higher (0.347) than the first group of hitters (0.344), supporting the notion that these hitters may have more power-type of bats and the other list more contact-type
     - To further support this, I found that this list of players has a higher HR rate (3.8%) than the guys on the first list (3.3%)
   - I wish that I had access to attack angle and hand position numbers because I would bet that this second list of hitters has a steeper attack angle and lower hand positioning
     - However, I did find a hint that attack angle could be a factor